metacpan/metacpan-cpan-extracted/distros/E/Exception-Class/README.md

 # SUPPORT

-Bugs may be submitted through [https://github.com/houseabsolute/Exception-Class/issues](https://github.com/houseabsolute/Exception-Class/issues).
+Bugs may be submitted at [https://github.com/houseabsolute/Exception-Class/issues](https://github.com/houseabsolute/Exception-Class/issues).

 I am also usually active on IRC as 'autarch' on `irc://irc.perl.org`.

+# SOURCE

+The source code repository for Exception-Class can be found at [https://github.com/houseabsolute/Exception-Class](https://github.com/houseabsolute/Exception-Class).

 # DONATIONS